To make it even easier to jump on the visuals train, this guide will explore visuals that you might consider in your next brief or motion.

 Good IP attorneys, for example, often use pictures to make points about how products or logos compare.
 Take this example from a trademark dispute between Apple and another company.

-Consider the below image and how an attorney might use it to emphasize the damages their client, a landlord, suffered:
+Consider the below image and how an attorney might use it to emphasize their point:

 You can also use images to reconstruct important events, like this truck accident reconstruction below.